ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-angler-fish-blinking-led.md

 I used a regular blinking Arduino sketch.

 And I created some ad-hoc cables to connect the LED with the Lilypad.
-I had to use hot glue, crocodile clips and heat shrink tubes to make the connection stable, and short-circuit free.
+I had to use hot glue, alligator clips and heat shrink tubes to make the connection stable, and short-circuit free.

 ![angler_fish_lilypad](/images/angler_fish_lilypad.jpg)